When you enrol in your units in eStudent you may also need to register for classes such as lectures and tutorials.

 If you have a timetable clash, please check the following:

-- Ensure that you are enrolled correctly by following the course structure on the University Handbook.
+- Ensure that you are enrolled correctly by following the course structure on the courses handbook.

 - Check that there are no alternative times available for the clashing units.